 Homemade Sushi is so much cheaper than at the restaurant.
-Sushi is easy and fun to make at home, and you can put all your favorite ingredients into your perfect custom roll — here’s how!
+Plus, it’s easy and fun to make your own rolls at home, so you can put all your favorite ingredients into your perfect custom roll — here’s how!

-Homemade sushi will never be at the level of sushi from the top sushi restaurants in NYC, but here’s where homemade sushi wins:
+Homemade sushi will never be at the level of what you’d get from the top sushi restaurants in NYC, but here’s where homemade sushi rolls win:

-You get to gorge yourself on a sushi FEAST for like $20, whereas a similar amount of sushi at a restaurant would cost a couple hundred.
+You get to gorge yourself on a FEAST for like $20, whereas a similar amount of food at a restaurant would cost a couple hundred.
 Soooooo worth it, if you ask me.

 And you know what else?
 Sushi is really fun to make at home.

 My husband and I first made it several years ago for Valentine’s Day as a way to avoid the restaurant craze and spend time together making a special meal, and now it has become a tradition for us every year.
 And we love it so much we can’t limit it to one day a year anymore, and make it on occasion for dinner.

 We are fortunate to have access to sushi-grade fish (our favorite is raw salmon), but you can still make sushi at home if you can’t find some.